msberends/AMR/README.md

 1. It **cleanses existing data**, by transforming it to reproducible and profound *classes*, making the most efficient use of R. These functions all use artificial intelligence to guess results that you would expect:

-   * Use `as.bactid` to get an ID of a microorganism.
+   * Use `as.mo` to get an ID of a microorganism.
 The IDs are quite obvious - the ID of *E. coli* is "ESCCOL" and the ID of *S. aureus* is "STAAUR".
 The function takes almost any text as input that looks like the name or code of a microorganism like "E. coli", "esco" and "esccol".
-Even `as.bactid("MRSA")` will return the ID of *S. aureus*.
+Even `as.mo("MRSA")` will return the ID of *S. aureus*.
 Moreover, it can group all coagulase negative and positive *Staphylococci*, and can transform *Streptococci* into Lancefield groups.
 To find bacteria based on your input, this package contains a freely available database of ~2,650 different (potential) human pathogenic microorganisms.
    * Use `as.rsi` to transform values to valid antimicrobial results.
 It produces just S, I or R based on your input and warns about invalid values.
 Even values like "<=0.002; S" (combined MIC/RSI) will result in "S".
    * Use `as.mic` to cleanse your MIC values.
 It produces a so-called factor (called *ordinal* in SPSS) with valid MIC values as levels.
 A value like "<=0.002; S" (combined MIC/RSI) will result in "<=0.002".
    * Use `as.atc` to get the ATC code of an antibiotic as defined by the WHO.
 This package contains a database with most LIS codes, official names, DDDs and even trade names of antibiotics.
 For example, the values "Furabid", "Furadantin", "nitro" all return the ATC code of Nitrofurantoine.